dojo/docs/dijit/layout.rst

 Destruction
 -----------

-Typically you destroy a widget and all it's descendants, like this:
+Typically you destroy a widget and all its descendants like this:

 .. js ::